danbartlett-twilio/voice-from-pool/README.md

 To manage your pool of numbers, you just need to maintain the properties in those two objects.
 FROM number selection will first try to match for the country code, then fallback to a regional number, and finally your default phone number.

-You can use manage this code in your source code repository, and use ```twilio serverless:deploy``` to update your service whenever you add/edit numbers.
+You can manage this code in your source code repository, and use ```twilio serverless:deploy``` to update your service whenever you add/edit numbers.

 #### Let's Try it out!